Journalist Resource Series

-For reproductive justice inquiries, please contact ARC Southeast staff at media@arc-southeast.org.
+For reproductive justice inquiries, please contact ARC Southeast staff at [email protected].

-01 Use Accurate And Affirming Language
+01Use Accurate And Affirming Language

 Understand and distinguish between reproductive health, rights, and justice

-While reproductive health, reproductive rights, and reproductive justice are interconnected, it’s crucial to draw distinctions between them.
-Each of them have separate end goals, even if the immediate objectives are similar.
-Importantly, reproductive justice was an ideology and movement spearheaded by Black women who sought to expand the limited framework of “rights,” a term that has boundaries decided by the government.
+Importantly, reproductive justice is an ideology and movement spearheaded by Black women2 who sought to expand the limited framework of “rights,” a term that has boundaries decided by the government.

 Reproductive health as a movement aims to increase access to reproductive healthcare services, with a particular focus on preventative care (such as contraception) and culturally safe health services.